raphaelshklarek/active-archive/README.md

 **Archive View**
 - Browse and organize your audio library
-- Smooth, high-resolution waveforms (powered by WaveSurfer.js)
-- Fast search and sorting
 - Random playback mode
 - Persistent waveform caching with IndexedDB
-- Tag each sound with a colour and a brightness rating (1–10), inspired by Rod Modell's library system — build a mix from "a green 7"
+- Tag each sound with a color and rate its brightness from 1–10
-- Filter the archive by colour with the side rail, and edit the palette to your own taste
+- Filter the archive by color, and edit the palette to taste
-- Remember imported folders and rescan them — files moved between folders are matched by name + size so your tags, colour, and brightness travel with them
+- Remember imported folders and rescan them — files moved between folders are matched by name + size so tags, colour, and brightness travel with them
 - Locate missing files via a native dialog without losing their metadata

 ![Archive View](assets/archive-view.png)